-Muslims around the globe are gearing up for the holy month of Ramadan, which begins this weekend.
+Muslims around the globe are gearing up for the holy month of Ramadan, which begins after May 15 this year.

 Throughout the holiday, observers fast from sunrise to sunset and partake in nightly feasts.

 Here are five things to know about Islam’s sacred month:

 Ramadan, the ninth month of the Islamic calendar, is the holy month of fasting, spiritual reflection and prayer for Muslims.